Success Stories

 Working long hours as a head nurse during the crisis was hectic and exhausting.
 When she went home after her shifts, she began noticing changes to her condo.
 It seemed as though people had begun breaking into her condo and moving her belongings.
 This happened so frequently that Michelle felt she had to move.
 But even when she moved, the situation continued.

 It was apparent that Michelle’s paranoia was a result of her emerging mental illness.
-After several moves, now deep in mental illness, Michelle arrived at Florence Booth House.
+After several moves, now deep in mental illness, Michelle arrived at FBH.

-Despite the severity of her mental illness, Michelle explained the sense of peace that Florence Booth House’s large dorm brought to her.
+Despite the severity of her mental illness, Michelle explained the sense of peace that the large dorm brought to her.

 Forty-seven women in one room is not ideal, but Michelle explained that being surrounded by all of the other women made her feel safe and not isolated.
 She felt the women were on watch for her and her feelings of paranoia dissipated.
-We offered Michelle a safe space throughout her journey and she has since moved on from Florence Booth House.
+We offered Michelle a safe space throughout her journey.
 Her perspective of the large dorm provided a new understanding of how some people gain a sense of comfort and strength in community.

 Karen

-Karen had experienced homelessness for over 15 years primarily due to her struggles with an untreated mental illness.
-Over the course of many years, our team tried to help Karen, but due to her condition she couldn’t make any headway.
-She moved from shelter to shelter, always returning to Florence Booth House after a couple months.
+Karen had experienced homelessness for over 15 years, primarily due to her struggles with an untreated mental illness.
+Over many years, our team tried to help Karen, but due to her condition, she couldn’t make any headway.
+She moved from shelter to shelter, always returning to FBH after a couple of months.
 Karen’s last stay at Florence Booth House lasted for 5 years.

 We continually attempted to connect with her in hopes that she would be able to access the help she desperately needed.

 After 15 years in the shelter system, we successfully helped Karen move into supportive housing.
-Through our Community Follow Up support, Karen applied for the Ontario Disability Support Program, and secured a better source of income.
-Additional income, however modest, allowed her to secure housing which helped Karen break the cycle of dependence upon the shelter system.
-She is currently receiving follow up support through The Salvation Army’s Booth Supportive Services.
+Through our Community Follow Up support, Karen applied for ODSP and secured a better source of income.
+Additional income, however modest, allowed her to secure housing, which helped Karen break the cycle of dependence upon the shelter system.
+She is currently receiving follow-up support through The Salvation Army’s Booth Supportive Services.

 Carol

-Carol came to Florence Booth House 4 months pregnant and escaping an abusive relationship.
+Carol came to FBH 4 months pregnant and escaping an abusive relationship.

-Arrangements were made for her to stay in a shelter for pregnant women but she went into pre-term labor before the transition was complete.
-The baby was born at 28 weeks and ended up staying in hospital.
-Carol returned to Florence Booth House, because with her baby still in hospital, she was ineligible for family shelter.
+Arrangements were made for her to stay in a shelter for pregnant women, but she went into pre-term labour before the transition was complete.
+The baby was born at 28 weeks and ended up staying in the hospital.
+Carol returned to us because, with her baby still in the hospital, she was ineligible for family shelter.
 Carol was afraid that Children’s Aid would take custody of her newborn child, but our Community Follow-up Worker, together with Carol and the hospital Social Worker, ensured that this would not happen.
 She was eager to parent her young baby but needed our help to navigate the system and secure a bed in a family shelter.
 Since Carol had no source of income, the team helped her apply for the Ontario Works Program.